coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-09-get-an-element-from-linkedlist.md

 author: gaurav
 categories: [Collections, LinkedList]
 toc: true
 description: "In this tutorial, we will see how to get an element from the LinkedList.
-LinkedList class provides  avrious methods to get an element from the LinkedList.
-Let's see this method with example."
+LinkedList class provides various methods to get an element from the LinkedList.
+Let's see this method with an example."
 ---

 In this tutorial, we will see how to get an element from the LinkedList.
-LinkedList class provides  avrious methods to get an element from the LinkedList.
-Let's see this method with example.
+LinkedList class provides various methods to get an element from the LinkedList.
+Let's see this method as an example.

 ## Introduction

-LinkedList class is present in the `java.util` package.
+The LinkedList class is present in the `java.util` package.

 [LinkedList](https:/coderolls.com/linkedlist-in-java/) internally uses a doubly linkedlist for storing the variables.
 That's why LinkedList is preferred when our frequent operation is insertion and deletion.

-LinkedList class provides following method to an element from the list.
+LinkedList class provides the following method to an element from the list.

 1. `get(int index)`
 2. `getFirst()`